Separate names with a comma.

 This problem can be solved by increasing your relevance.
 Think about why the people on your mailout database signed up in the first place.
 What drew them to want more information from your company?
 How can you share that info in attention-grabbing ways that have value for your customers?

 Value doesn’t need to mean an offer or discount either.
 Great content has value if it entertains, informs or delights.
-Some ideas for New Year email content:
+Some ideas for email content as you look ahead to the end of the year:

 Emails should tell your customers something they don’t already know.
 Make them feel like they are on the inside.
 That’s why they signed up in the first place.